 AZCO recently purchased four new remote-control, GPS-enabled pile drivers that we have already deployed on a construction site for a new utility-scale solar facility.
-Because they are controlled remotely with GPS tracking, we no longer require operators for this equipment.
 They are improving safety, efficiency and speed on a job site normally requiring thousands of repetitive tasks related to digging and installing posts, panels and related equipment.

 In the fabrication shop, we also recently purchased a state-of-the-art plasma beam cutter that is essentially a robot that can cut, drill, weld flanges and perform many more tasks in minutes instead of hours.
 This is the same technology employed by Tesla, and the potential benefits in safety alone make it worth the investment.
 Factor in efficiency and increased production capacity, and the return on investment becomes even better.

 Both the pile driver and beam cutter will reduce density of craft and tradesmen needed in the shop and in the field — a key factor in reducing risks of accidents and injuries.

 As another example, drones can now be flown over job sites to feed real-time data on available construction materials and equipment to project managers, procurement professionals and material vendors.
 The aim is to reduce safety risks on highly congested job sites while improving supply chain efficiency with just-in-time deliveries.
 These drones also could be programmed to spot whether construction crews are wearing hardhats, safety vests and other personal protective equipment (PPE).